JuliaMath/QuadGK.jl/docs/src/quadgk-examples.md

 and polynomials are bad at representing [non-analytic functions](https://en.wikipedia.org/wiki/Analytic_function) like $1/\sqrt{x}$.

 The good news is that `quadgk` **never evaluates functions exactly at the endpoints**, so it is okay if your function blows up or errors at those points.
+(However, you may have to relax your error tolerance because of the slow convergence, and floating-point limitations may prevent `quadgk` from reaching very low error tolerances for singular integrands.)
+Of course, it is always better to remove the singularity by some analytical transformation if you can.
+For example, if you need $\int_0^a f(x)/\sqrt{x} dx$, you can do a change of variables $x = y^2$ to obtain an equivalent integral $\int_0^\sqrt{a} f(y^2) 2 dy$ that has no singularity and will therefore converge *much* more quickly.

-However, this means that if you function blows up in the *interior* of the integration domain, you should *add an extra "endpoint"* at that point to make sure we never evaluate it.
+If your integrand blows up (or has *any* singularity or discontinuity) in the *interior* of the integration domain, you should *add an extra "endpoint"* at that point to make sure we never evaluate it.
 (Also, `quadgk` can often converge more quickly if you tell it where your singularities are via the endpoints.)
 For example, suppose we are integrating